Improving the patient experience is everyone’s responsibility and everyone’s opportunity.

 Our diverse data sources paint a clear and comprehensive picture of what our patients want and need:

 Patient experience scores

 The Victorian healthcare Experience Survey (VHES) is a statewide survey which documents patients' views of their hospital experience.
-Ti is conducted by independent contractor The Ipsos Social Research Institue.
+It is conducted by an independent contractor the Ipsos Social Research Institute.

 Action taken in response to feedback